edriessen/avicii-project/README.md

 The project is currently in a rough state.
 Things I'll be working on are:

+- Store data in csv instead of excel.
 - Updating the project code to make it easier to use.
 - Make it easier to prepare a plot for print.